jucian0/createform/README.md

 - **Separation of concerns**: A custom form hook created by `createForm` allows you to separate the concerns of form handling and data management from the rest of your application.
 This can make it easier to test and maintain your code, as well as improve the overall organization and structure of your application.

-### So, why UseForm?
+### So, why Createform?

-There are some reasons why you face problems when you want to create forms, and with useForm, you can solve these problems.
+There are some reasons why you face problems when you want to create forms, and with Createform, you can solve these problems.

 - **State management** - A couple of years ago, you could think that Redux or MobX was a the best solution to manage form state in react, and they were, but not anymore.
 Today